eminorhan/neural-pile-rodent/README.md

 ![](motifs/rodent_(1x10)_motifs.jpeg)

 For (1, 10) motifs, ~28M unique motifs are instantiated over the whole dataset (out of a maximum possible of ~45B unique motifs of this size).
 The "silent" motif (all zeros) dominates the dataset with something like ~30B occurrences overall, distantly followed by various single spike motifs, followed by various two spike motifs, *etc.*, as shown above.
 More examples can be found in the [motifs](motifs) folder.

+## Tokenizing the motifs
+[`tokenize_motifs.py`](tokenize_motifs.py) can be used to tokenize the motifs into discrete tokens for compression and denoising purposes.
+This script uses an embarassingly simple tokenization method to tokenize the motifs: for a tokenizer vocabulary of size *K*, it simply assigns unique indices to the top *K* unique motifs in the dataset by frequency count and for the remaining motifs, it assigns one of these *K* tokens based on cosine similarity between the motif in question and the reference motifs for all *K* tokens.
+This scheme allows us to encode the overwhelming majority of the data losslessy; for the remainder of the data, we incur a small compression cost.

+## Reordering the neurons
+To impose a standardized ordering on the recorded neurons in each dataset row, users can also utilize the [`reorder_neurons_sharded.py`](reorder_neurons_sharded.py) script.
+This will perform hierarchical clustering on the temporal activity profiles of the recorded neurons and then optimally reorder the neurons based on the similarity of their temporal activity profiles.
+This sort of reordering is expected to make the neural prediction task easier.
+A reordered version of the main `neural-pile-rodent` dataset can be found in [this](https://huggingface.co/datasets/eminorhan/neural-pile-rodent-reordered) Hugging Face dataset repository.